alexhernandez/automation/README.md

   * `csun-metalab/laravel-proxypass`
   * `barryvdh/laravel-debugbar`
 11. Add the relevant service providers from the Composer packages to `config/app.php`
-12. Add the relevant alias from the Composer packages to `config/app.php`
+12. Add the relevant aliases from the Composer packages to `config/app.php`
 13. Publish all vendor resources from all Composer packages
 14. Create a `bower.json` file if it does not already exist
 15. Install all local Node packages from Laravel project's `package.json` file